 Workforce engagement emerged as another area of increased priority (figure 4).
 This was a concern for both health systems—supporting staff during an unprecedented crisis—and health plans—engaging a newly remote workforce.
-To address workforce safety and burnout, several interviewed CFOs reported working on short- and long-term virtual work strategies and new financial programs to benefit frontline staff.
-Many CFOs said they hoped virtual work would endure for many functions, such as finance, information technology, and revenue cycle.
+To address workforce safety and burnout, several interviewed CFOs reported working on short- and long-term virtual work strategies and new financial programmes to benefit frontline staff.
+Many CFOs said they hoped virtual work would endure for many functions, such as finance, information technology and income cycle.

-Consumer is front and center instead of an afterthought
+Consumer is front and centre instead of an afterthought

-For health care organizations, keeping consumers engaged is an even higher priority than it was at the beginning of the year (figure 4) because the nature of their relationship is changing.
-They no longer see many consumers in person due to the pandemic, and industry trends are shifting toward greater consumer involvement in decision-making.
+For health care organisations, keeping consumers engaged is an even higher priority than it was at the beginning of the year (figure 4) because the nature of their relationship is changing.
+They no longer see many consumers in person due to the pandemic and industry trends are shifting towards greater consumer involvement in decision-making.
 The interviewed CFOs pointed to consumer trust and safety concerns as a top priority and discussed how they needed new communication channels to teach consumers about their safety initiatives.
 Many interviewed CFOs also said that this is the best time to engage with consumers beyond their care and treatment needs.
-Some are using virtual visits to discuss well-being, access, and drivers of health, which they hope will make consumers value their relationship in the longer term and help build a more loyal consumer base.
-In fact, when asked about the long-term industry trends that will accelerate due to the pandemic, the surveyed CFOs pointed to cost-sharing, consumer assertiveness, and focus on well-being (figure 5).
-Each of these is likely to shift the industry toward even greater consumer influence on decisions.
+Some are using virtual visits to discuss well-being, access and drivers of health, which they hope will make consumers value their relationship in the longer term and help build a more loyal consumer base.
+In fact, when asked about the long-term industry trends that will accelerate due to the pandemic, the surveyed CFOs pointed to cost-sharing, consumer assertiveness and focus on well-being (figure 5).
+Each of these is likely to shift the industry towards even greater consumer influence on decisions.